Archive product

 Description

 Antonio Vangelli De Cresci was born in Rome (in 1915, according to the Roman Quadriennale archive) and began his painting career in 1938 under the guidance of his father and brothers.
 His artistic maturity developed at the “Roman School” from 1943 alongside painters Giulio Turcato and Emilio Vedova.
-He shared acquaintances in Rome during the 1940s with artists such as Giuseppe Ungaretti, Leonardo Sinisgalli, Cesare Zavattini, Giorgio Caproni, and Carlo Betocchi.
-He studied with leading artists of that time, including Pericle Fazzini, Orfeo Tamburi, Toti Scialoja, and Renato Guttuso.
+He shared acquaintances with them in Rome during the 1940s, such as Giuseppe Ungaretti, Leonardo Sinisgalli, Cesare Zavattini, Giorgio Caproni, and Carlo Betocchi.
+He attended the main artists of that time: painters including Pericle Fazzini, Orfeo Tamburi, Toti Scialoja, and Renato Guttuso.
 During World War II, he participated in the Roman resistance movement as an supporter, alongside Giulio Turcato, Mimmo Spadini, Giovanni Omiccioli, Domenico Purificato, and others.
 He began exhibiting in 1943, participating in the IV National Art Quadriennale with a work titled “Bozzetto”.
 In 1948, he was among the exhibitors at the V Quadriennale in Rome with a piece called “Landscape”, and at the IX Quadriennale in Rome, inaugurated on November 20, 1965, he exhibited “Rhapsody No. 8 in Red”.
-In the same year, at the “La Saletta” gallery in Frosinone, Antonio Vangelli took part in a group exhibition with Vincenzo Ciardo, Antonio Enotrio, Giulio Turcato, Michele Rosa, Pier Carlo Pantieri, and Mario Russo.
+That same year, Antonio Vangelli took part in a group exhibition at the “La Saletta” gallery in Frosinone with Vincenzo Ciardo, Antonio Enotrio, Giulio Turcato, Michele Rosa, Pier Carlo Pantieri, and Mario Russo.

 He passed away in Rome on December 14, 2003.